Service recovery planning

 - Communications and Community Liaison

 Once you have completed the Recovery Checklist, Service Risk Assessment and Community Impact Assessment (if applicable), you will be able to populate your Service Recovery Plan.
-This document along with your Service Risk Assessment will then be considered by Silver Recovery Command prior to final approval by Gold Recovery Command.

 With effective planning and shared commitment from departments, we can ensure that we engage with the right people, in the right way, at the right time, during our recovery.
 It is important that your proposals are communicated to everyone that is affected by them and so you will need to work with the Marketing and Media team to develop an appropriate communications plan.